 • Once a session has ended staff will terminate the session which will remove all other participants from the meeting/video session.

 • Logging into another person’s account without their permission, impersonating somebody else, or accessing other people’s files are all considered inappropriate behaviour and will be dealt with as a serious matter by the school.

-A